 The CCS project at the Kujawy Cement Plant, one of the first of its kind in Central and Eastern Europe, is being engineered to produce at least 2 million tons a year of near-zero cement annually, part of Holcim’s overall aim to produce 8 million tons of near-zero cement per year from 2030.
 CO₂ capture technology will enable the reduction of process emissions that cannot be eliminated by other means, marking a breakthrough step towards a net-zero future in construction.

-Hill International operates in more than 40 countries and manages projects worth over 500 billion US dollars.
+The firm operates from over 100 offices in 42 countries and has been involved in more than 90,000 projects with a total construction value exceeding USD 1 trillion.
 In Poland, the company has participated in major infrastructure projects, including the Central Communication Port and the expansion of airports and transport terminals.

 Both parties have declared full cooperation in preparing documentation, schedules, and technical support necessary for the successful implementation of the project, in line with leading ESG standards and current climate regulations.